AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 # 17. Recovery
 ### Challenge
-- This level will be completed if you can recover (or remove) the 0.001 ether from the lost contract address.
+- This level will be completed if we can recover (or remove) the 0.001 ether from the lost contract address.
 ### Purpose
 Know how contract address created.
 ### Contract